nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 *Figure 4: Sequence Diagram for `select`*

 Figure 4's Sequence Diagram depicts how the `UI`, `Logic`, and `Model` components interact when `select 1` is called on the Course Page.
-The user's selection path (in this case `Course` -> `Group`) is tracked by the `CurrentSelection` class as they navigate through the application.
+The user's selection path (in this case `Course` -> `Group`) is tracked by the `CurrentSelection` class as they navigate from the Course Page to the Group Page.

-To display the Group Page after a user selects a `Course` from the Course Page, the `UI` first obtains the `PageType` to be displayed in the GUI from the `Logic` component.
+To display the Group Page after the user selects a `Course` from the Course Page, the `UI` first obtains the `PageType` to be displayed in the GUI from the `Logic` component.
 Then, the `UI` retrieves the selected `Course` from `CurrentSelection` and subsequently invokes the `showGroupPane` method based on the selected `Course`.

 Before creating the `GroupListPanel` to display the groups in the selected `Course`, the UI obtains an `ObservableList<Group>` from the selected `Course` in the `Model` component.
 Each `Group` in the `ObservableList<Group>` is then mapped into a `GroupListViewCell` in `GroupListPanel`.
-At the end of the `showGroupPane` method call, the Left Pane, previously occupied by the `CourseListPanel`, will be refreshed to show the `GroupListPanel`
+At the end of the `showGroupPane` method call, the Left Pane, previously populated by the `CourseListPanel`, will be refreshed to show the `GroupListPanel`

 This sequence of interactions is similar across each page navigation.